This topic describes the CSE UI for working with Insights.

 - Tags and Create a Tag.
 Displays any Tags that have already been assigned to the Insight, and a field for adding a tag.

 - Comments.
 Displays any comments that have been made on the Insight, and a field for adding a comment.

 - Show Comments/History.
 The controls allow you to switch between viewing comments, and viewing the Insight history, for example, when a tag was assigned to the Insight.

 At the top of the Insight > Details page, you’ll see a Signal timeline that visualizes the Insight’s attached Signals, which are the Signals that caused the Insight to be created, and any Signals that have been manually added to the Insight.

-- Signals.The Signals link allows you to switch back to the Signals view from the Enrichments view, described below in Signal list area.
+- Signals.The Signals link allows you to switch back to the Signals view from the Enrichments view, described below.

 - Enrichments.
-Click this tab to list view any enrichments that have been added to the Insight, include the output of Insight Enrichment Server scripts that have enriched the Insight.
+Click this tab to view any any enrichments that have been added to the Insight, includin the output of Insight Enrichment Server.

 - Signal timeline.
 The timeline shows how spread apart each Signal in the Insight is.
 You can use the timeline to visualize how long these events are spread over and how frequently the Signals fire.